Lemoncode/angular-1-6-tutorial/05 Services/Readme.md

 npm test
 ```

-> We can keep it wathching and exucting the tests again on every change by calling _npm run test:watch_
+> We can keep it watching and exucting the tests again on every change by calling _npm run test:watch_

 - We can try to follow TDD, let's start by definining a test expecting a simple LoginService,
 if we implement it we get red lights, or even cannot execute (expected the services does not exist)